All-time Commonwealth Games medal table

-This page shows the all-time medal table for the Commonwealth Games since the first British Empire Games in 1930.
-The table is updated as of 8 August 2022, the day the 2022 Commonwealth Games in Birmingham ended.
+This page shows the all-time medal table for the Commonwealth Games since the first British Empire Games in 1930 but excluding the Inter-Empire Championships in 1911, seen as a pre-cursor to the Games.
+The table is updated as of 2nd August 2026, after the 2026 Commonwealth Games in Glasgow ended.

 These rankings sort by the number of gold medals earned by a country.
 The number of silvers is taken into consideration next and then the number of bronze.
 If, after the above, countries are still tied, equal ranking is given and they are listed alphabetically.
 This follows the system used by the IOC, IAAF and BBC.
-The source for this data are the tallies listed at the Commonwealth Games Federation's website.